Saturday, April 13, 2013

 Serve with fresh berries if desired.

-I filled five 8 oz ramekins.
-These were fairly large so I had to bake them a little longer than 40 minutes.
+If you use a larger 8 oz ramekin, you will need to bake them a little longer than 40 minutes.

 You may also add a split and seeded vanilla bean to the cream while it is scalding.
 You may also use almond extract instead of vanilla and the orange liqueur.